-Michael S. Barr is the Roy F. and Jean Humphrey Proffitt Professor of Law, faculty director of the U-M Center on Finance, Law, and Policy, and a professor of public policy at U-M's Gerald R. Ford School of Public Policy.
+Michael S. Barr is the Joan and Sanford Weill Dean of Public Policy in U-M's Gerald R. Ford School of Public Policy.
+He also is the Roy F. and Jean Humphrey Proffitt Professor of Law, faculty director of the U-M Center on Finance, Law, and Policy, and a professor of public policy at the Ford School.
 A member of the Law School faculty since 2001, he teaches Financial Regulation, International Finance, and Financial Derivatives, and he cofounded both the International Transactions Clinic and the Detroit Neighborhood Entrepreneurs Project of the Community and Economic Development Clinic.
 He is also a nonresident senior fellow at the Center for American Progress.

 Professor Barr conducts large-scale empirical research regarding financial services and researches and writes about a wide range of issues in domestic and international financial regulation.
 His books include